jjdelorme/contoso-university/README.md

 ## Deployment

-To deploy you will follow these instructions to create a SQL Server database and an IIS Site to deploy from a Web Deploy package located in this repo at ```./WebDeploy/```
+To deploy you will follow these instructions to create a SQL Server database and an IIS Site to deploy from a Web Deploy package located in this repo at ```./WebDeploy/```.

+While you can use similar instructions to deploy to a remote Windows Server, for simplicity these instructions are written to be executed from the Windows Server hosting IIS.

 ### Create Database